Frequently Asked Questions (FAQ)

 - Can I order a printed circuit board?
 An unassembled kit with components?

-For the new RS232 interface, a professionally manufactured circuit board is
+For the USB interface, a professionally manufactured circuit board is

 Only common components are used.
 They can be obtained easily from an (online) electronic components supplier